Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Penrose limit and ringdown analyses in Vaidya spacetimes with time-dependent accretion rates

 These quantities are defined on the photon sphere trajectory, and can be regarded as functions of $\mathcal V$.
 We can also define the time of observation $\mathcal V_{\rm obs}$ by solving radial geodesics from points on the photon sphere to a given radius $r_{\rm obs}$.
 The observer at $r=r_{\rm obs}$ can, in principle, detect the effects of the photon sphere dynamics from $\mathcal V=\mathcal V_{\rm obs}$.
 That is, we define $\mathcal V_{\rm obs}$ as a function of $\mathcal V$ such that the radial outward null geodesic emanated at the event $(\mathcal V, r=r_{\rm PS}(\mathcal V))$ reaches the observer radius $r_{\rm obs}$ at $\mathcal V=\mathcal V_{\rm obs}$.

 The values of $\lambda_{\rm ad}$ and $\Omega_{\rm ad}$ are plotted in Fig.~\ref{fig:PP} as a function of $\mathcal V$ (left panel) and $\mathcal V_{\rm obs}$ with $r_{\rm obs}=60M_1$ (right panel).

 We can find that the ratio $\lambda_{\rm ad}/\Omega_{\rm ad}$ is smaller than 1 in the accreting domain.
-Therefore, if the feature is reflected to the ringdown waveform, we may observe a temporary reduction of the value of $\mathcal R_n(2\ell+1)$ from the value of the Schwarzschild case.
+Therefore, if the feature is reflected in the ringdown waveform, we may observe a temporary reduction in the value of $\mathcal R_n(2\ell+1)$ from the value of the Schwarzschild case.
 It would be interesting to note that we trivially obtain the Schwarzschild metric, taking the adiabatic approximation for the original Vaidya metric, since we ignore the time-dependence of the mass function.
-However, the adiabatic limit of the Penrose limit geometry reflects the time-dependence of the original geometry.
+Then we may expect the constant value of the ratio between $\Omega$ and $\lambda$.
+However, in the adiabatic limit of the PL geometry, the ratio is not constant.
+That is, the adiabatic limit of the PL geometry reflects more details of the dynamical geometry compared to the naive adiabatic limit of the original geometry.